EOLab-HSRW/jetson-models/docs/dataset_generattion_guide.md

 <h1 align = "center">Dataset Generation Guide with Snap!</h1>

+A **dataset** is a structured collection of labeled images used to train and evaluate deep learning models.
+Each image in the dataset is associated with a specific label or in the case of object detection, bounding boxes that define the location of objects within the image and their labels.

+Creating a high-quality dataset is the **foundation for retraining or fine-tuning** models like **DetectNet** and **ImageNet.** By collecting and labeling your own images, you ensure the model learns to recognize the exact objects and scenarios relevant to your project

+<p align="center">
+  <img src="/docs/images/dataset-generation-header.png" alt="Dataset Generation" height="90%" width="90%" />
+</p>

 To create your own object detection or image classification models, the first step is to build a dataset containing the objects you want to train on.

 Two dedicated Snap! projects are provided to make this process simple and visual.
 You can use it to collect, label, and organize images directly for [**DetectNet**](/snap_blocks/projects/detectnet_dataset_generator.xml) or [**ImageNet**](/snap_blocks/projects/imagenet_dataset_generator.xml) training.

-<p align="center">
-  <img src="/docs/images/dataset-generation-header.png" alt="Dataset Generation" height="90%" width="90%" />
-</p>

 ### Table of Contents